needle-mirror/com.unity.xr.arfoundation/Documentation~/tracked-image-manager.md

 Some providers can track moving images.
 This typically requires more CPU resources, so you can specify the number of moving images to track simultaneously.
 Check for support via the `SubsystemDescriptor` (`ARTrackedImageManager.descriptor`).

-## Tracked image prefab
+## Tracked Image Prefab

-This prefab is instantiated whenever an image from the reference image library is detected.
+This Prefab is instantiated whenever an image from the reference image library is detected.
 The manager ensures the instantiated `GameObject` includes an `ARTrackedImage` component.
 You can get the reference image that was used to detect the `ARTrackedImage` with the `ARTrackedImage.referenceImage` property.

 ## Tracking State

 There are three possible tracking states for `ARTrackedImages`:

 | TrackingState                                                     | Description                   |
 |:---------------:                                                  |:-------------                 |
 | [None](xref:UnityEngine.XR.ARSubsystems.TrackingState.None)       | The image is not being tracked.
 Note that this may be the initial state when the image is first detected. |
 | [Limited](xref:UnityEngine.XR.ARSubsystems.TrackingState.Limited) | The image is being tracked, but not as well.
 The situations in which an image is considered `Limited` instead of `Tracking` depend on the underlying AR framework.
-Examples that may cause `Limited` tracking include:  <ul><li>Obscuring the image so that it is not visible to the camera.</li><li>The image is not tracked as a moving image.
+Examples that could cause `Limited` tracking include:  <ul><li>Obscuring the image so that it is not visible to the camera.</li><li>The image is not tracked as a moving image.
 This can happen, for example, if the `maxNumberOfMovingImages` is exceeded.</li></ul>
 | [Tracking](xref:UnityEngine.XR.ARSubsystems.TrackingState.Tracking) | The underlying AR SDK reports that it is actively tracking the image. |

 ### Determining when an image is visible